whaakman/azure-docs.nl-nl/articles/mobile-services/mobile-services-ios-get-started-offline-data.md

 * Syncs data across multiple devices
 * Detects conflicts when same record is modified by two devices

+> [!NOTE]
-> [AZURE.NOTE] To complete this tutorial, you need an Azure account.
+> To complete this tutorial, you need an Azure account.
 If you don't have an account, you can sign up for an Azure trial and get [free mobile services that you can keep using even after your trial ends](https://azure.microsoft.com/pricing/details/mobile-services/).
 For details, see [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=AE564AB28 target="_blank").
+>
+>

 This tutorial is based on the [Mobile Services Quick Start tutorial], which you must complete first.
 Let's first review the code related to offline sync already in the Quick Start.

 ## <a name="review-sync"></a>Review Mobile Services Sync Code
 Azure Mobile Services offline sync allows end users to interact with a local database when the network is not accessible.
 To use these features in your app, you initialize the sync context of `MSClient` and reference a local store.
 Then reference your table through the `MSSyncTable` interface.

 * In **QSTodoService.m**, notice the type of member `syncTable` is `MSSyncTable`.
 Offline sync uses this instead of `MSTable`.
 When a sync table is used, all operations go to the local store and are synchronized with the remote service only with explicit push and pull operations.

 ```
         @property (nonatomic, strong)   MSSyncTable *syncTable;
 ```

 To get a reference to a sync table, use the method `syncTableWithName`.
 To remove offline sync functionality, use `tableWithName` instead.